KAmulyaaVaisshnavi/insyd-pulse-notify/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 System Design Document

-For detailed system architecture, scaling strategies, and technical decisions, see the [System Design Document](./SYSTEM_DESIGN.md).

 ## 📞 Support

 - **Issues**: Create an issue on GitHub